 Her battle with the IRA in refusing to acknowledge demands from hunger strikers to be recognised as political prisoners almost resulted in her own death with the bombing of the Brighton Hotel in 1984.

-Yet a year later, she signed the Anglo-Irish agreement that devolved some power to Northern Ireland and paved the way for eventual peace settlement.
+Yet a year later, she signed the Anglo-Irish agreement that devolved some power to Northern Ireland and paved the way for an eventual peace settlement.

-And by 1986, the inflation rate stood at 2.7 %, and the top rate of tax stood now at 40 per cent which made the country an attractive place for the rich bring their money and to spend it.
+And by 1986, the inflation rate stood at 2.7 %, and the top rate of tax stood now at 40 per cent which made the country an attractive place for the rich to bring their money and spend it.

 And despite all of her talk of reforming the welfare state, the public sector still consumed the same proportion of GDP when she was pushed out of office as when she first came.

 Today, Britain is grappling with the after effects of the financial crisis of 2007/08, but it is still the six largest economy in the world.